robertolrodriguez/MQTT-Arduino-Raspberry/Readme.md

     sudo apt-get install mosquitto

-   if you followed all, you are complete to make MQTT broker on raspberry pi.
+   If you followed everyone, you made an MQTT broker in a raspberry pie.

 #2. you have to build MQTT client on PC(window or Linux or Mac).
 I has built 'MQTT.fx'